jundalisay/spblist/content/en/research/paracelsus/alchemy/dialogue-3.md

 {{< r a="Mercury" >}}
 I am fire within, fire is my meat, but the life of the fire is aire, without air the fire is extinguished; the fire prevails over the aire, wherefore I am not at rest, neither can the crude air constringe, or bind me: adde air to aire, that both may be one, and hold weight, join it to warme fire, and give it time.

+The superfluous then shall be taken away, the residue you shalt burn with fire, put it into water, boyl it, after it is boyled you shalt give it to the sick by way of physick.
 {{< /r >}}

 {{< l a="Alchemist" >}}
-What shall bee after that?
-{{< /l >}}

-{{< r a="Mercury" >}}
-The superfluous shall be taken away, the residue you shalt burn with fire, put it into water, boyl it, after it is boyled you shalt give it to the sick by way of physick.
-{{< /r >}}

-{{< l a="Alchemist" >}}
-You saist nothing to my questions.
 I see that you wilt only delude me with Riddles.
 Wife, bring hither the hogs dung, I will handle that Mercury some new wayes, until he tell me how the Philosophers Stone is to bee made of him.
 {{< /l >}}